Showing posts with label NonFiction. Show all posts

 RABT Book Tours & PR

-This morning, I have a nonfiction self help book in our book teaser spotlight!
-Learn about Your Aging Body: and how to care for it by Bruce Carlson and learn about the author.
+This morning, I have a self help book to share in our book blitz spotlight!
+Learn about Rate your Date and author Doublas H. Ruben PhD.

 Many of our posts contain affiliate links.